-We offer most types of flanges for a pipeline, including pipe flanges, industrial flanges.
-A flange is used for connecting pipes, valves, pumps, and other equipment to form a piping system.
+We offer most types of flanges for a pipeline, including pipe flanges and industrial flanges.
+A flange connects pipes, valves, pumps, and other equipment to form a piping system.
 It can also be easily cleaned, inspected, or modified.
 They are usually welded or threaded.

 Screw the two flanges together with gaskets to ensure sealing.
-Flange types The most commonly used flange types in the petroleum and chemical industries are: butt welding flanges, socket flanges, Overlapping flange, Overlapping connecting flange, Threaded flange, Blind flange.
+Flange types The most commonly used flange types in the petroleum and chemical industries are: butt welding flanges, socket flanges, Overlapping flanges, Overlapping connecting flanges, Threaded flanges, and Blind flanges.
 The most commonly used flange type in the petroleum and chemical industries.

 All types except overlapping industrial flanges have raised flange surfaces.
-Butt welding flange welding/Threaded Flanges, Sliding Flanges, Reducing Flanges, Special Flanges, Flange Materials, Pipe flanges are made of various materials, such as stainless steel, cast iron, aluminum, brass, bronze, plastic, etc. Slide Plates are used with pipe flanges.
+Butt welding, flange welding/Threaded Flanges, Sliding Flanges, Reducing Flanges, Special Flanges, Flange Materials, and Pipe flanges are made of various materials, such as stainless steel, cast iron, aluminum, brass, bronze, plastic, etc. Slide Plates are used with pipe flanges.

 However, the most commonly used material is forged carbon steel, whose surface has been treated.
-For example, sometimes pipe fittings and pipelines are covered with a material layer of completely different quality from the flange itself.
-For some purposes, the flange is a “composite flange”.
+For example, pipe fittings and pipelines are sometimes covered with a material layer of entirely different quality from the flange itself.
+For some purposes, the flange is a “composite flange.”

 The flange material is mainly determined when selecting the pipe.
 In most cases, the Industrial flange is made of the same material as the pipe.
 Unless otherwise noted, all Pipe flanges we offer are ASME and ASTM standards.